niolabs/docs/docs/blocks/expressions.md

 # nio Expressions

-nio leverages Python syntax inside blocks to operate on signals.
+The nio Platform leverages Python syntax inside blocks to operate on signals.
 To perform block operations using Python, simply place your desired expression between two sets of curly brackets `{{ }}` inside a block configuration field.
 In addition to Python, block configurations can also accept environment variables by using two sets of double brackets `[[ ]]`, as well as string values without any brackets.
 For more information on environment variables, please see our documentation here: [https://docs.n.io/service-design-patterns/environment-variables.html](https://docs.n.io/service-design-patterns/environment-variables.html)

 ```
 {{ <code goes here> }}